 Be attentive and flexible in terms of routine

 Give high attention to your kid’s diet and make sure he/she is getting the required rest.
 Do not force him/her to follow a strict diet or sleeping pattern.
 Some kids feel good to study at night than day.
 Understand their needs and comfort zones while providing them with good support.

 Create a studying methodology

 Help them plan their studies in a way that it becomes an interesting exercise and easy to comprehend.
 If the child has to cover two subjects in a day, club strong and weak subjects, interesting and boring, easy and tough.
 After every hour of studying, encourage a 10 min break.
 By doing this the monotony breaks and the child is able to channelize efforts better.

 Offer rewards and not punishments

 Don’t threaten your child with the consequences of not studying.
 It is a common mistake most parents make in the exam time.
 When a kid studies to avoid the punishment, he/she will focus their energies on how not to get punished instead of studying.
 An alternate and much better way of encouraging studying is to offer meaningful rewards.
 Do not lure your kids with returns like money or gadgets.
 Instead, offer more productive gratification like trying a new adventure sport, an extension of playtime, etc.

 Avoid post exam stress

 At last exams are over and your child needs a sigh of relief.
-Prevent all type of questions related to result, totally avoid the what ifs, they will just stress him out to the deepest level.
+Therefore, prevent all type of questions related to result, totally avoid the what ifs, they will just stress him out to the deepest level.
 Help him out when your relatives and neighbors ask about the upcoming results.
 Don’t let him drown under the burden of expectations.
 In place of stressing over results just use this free time to relax and exploring new places, giving time to hobbies and in self-nurturing.

 Children who feel too much stress may experience some kind of back lag in their performance.
-Like forgetting everything in the exams, sweaty hands, nervousness, fever etc.
+For instance, forgetting everything in the exams, sweaty hands, nervousness, fever etc.